"A Place to Begin: Bead Embroidery"

 Dots, dashes, lines, and other simple shapes have been used throughout history from ancient symbolic languages like Cuneiform through Morse code and beyond to communicate ideas and information.
 Hand stitching with beads and embroidery thread is a wonderful, meditative, expressive way to create textured and colored dots, dashes, lines, and shapes that can express their maker’s feelings and ideas.

 In class students learn, experiment with, and expand on a broad range of hand-embroidery stitches, using embroidery thread and beads both together and independently.
-In the two-day version of the workshop students work entirely on the sampler provided in the kit.
-In the three-, four-, and five-day versions of the workshop students come to class with one or two small, unembellished art quilts or fiber art panels made at home that they would like to take to a new level through the addition of hand embroidery with beads and thread.
+In the two-day version of the workshop students work entirely on a sampler.
+In the three-, four-, and five-day versions of the workshop students come to class with a small, unembellished art quilts or fiber art panel that they would like to take to a new level through the addition of hand embroidery with beads and thread.

 Have you ever wanted to embellish fabric but weren't sure where to start?
-Here's your chance to give it a try in this two-day to three-day workshop.
+Here's your chance to give it a try in this two- to three-day workshop.
 Begin with a small printed fabric panel that is just begging to be embellished.
 Explore a variety of bead embroidery stitches, thread embroidery stitches, and approaches to design while developing unique embellishment plans for a mini quilt or embellished panel.
 The finished panel can be completed as a small wall quilt, made into a decorative pillow, or incorporated into an embellished handbag or jacket.
 Students receive group instruction as well as one-on-one assistance learning new stitches and developing their own original embellishment design.
 Suitable for experienced beginners through advanced stitchers.
 Fabric options can be available in advance of the workshop, and kits can be provided.